datastaxdevs/workshop-streaming-game/README.md

 Make sure you **go to the client console** for the following (to switch consoles, look at the lower-right panel in your Gitpod layout).
+You should be in the `client` project subdirectory.

 #### 4a.
 Install dependencies